kentseamons/byu-cs324-w2024/09a-hw-http/README.md

    ```

    You might find the `sprintf()` function helpful for this.
 Also, note that
-   unlike with the response headers, each line in the body should simply end
+   unlike with HTTP headers, each line in the body should simply end with
-   with `'\n'`; there is no need to include `'\r'`.
+   `'\n'`; there is no need to include `'\r'`.

  - Send "Content-Type" and "Content-Length" headers of the HTTP response to the
    client.
 The type should be "text/plain", and length is the total length of
    the response body--which includes all bytes after the end-of-headers
    sequence.
-The server will have already sent the first line of the response
-   and some headers.
-Your program should send the remaining headers along with
-   the the end-of-headers sequence.
+Because your content (created in the previous step) is a
+   null-terminated string, you can find this using `strlen()`.
+Each header

-   Each header should end with `"\r\n"`, and after the final headers, there
+   should end with `"\r\n"`, and after the final header, there should be a
-   should be a blank line; that is, this character sequence should follow the
+   blank line; that is, this character sequence should follow the last header:
-   last header: `"\r\n\r\n"`.
+   `"\r\n\r\n"`.

+   Note that your CGI program is not responible for sending the first line of
+   the response (e.g., the protocol, response code, etc.).
+That line, along
+   with any other initial headers, will have been sent by the server before it
+   called `fork()` and `execve()`.

+   Remember, the socket has been duplicated onto standard output.

  - Send the response body you created earlier.

 Test your program by compiling it and placing the resulting binary in
 `www/cgi-bin`.
 Then run the same `curl` command line that you used for URL
 (e) above, substituting "myprog1" for "myprog".
-Try a few different values
-for the query string and the request body.
-The response headers (beginning
+The response headers
-with the "Content-Type" header) and the response body returned for `myprog1`
+(beginning with the "Content-Type" header) and the response body returned for
-should match those for `myprog`, byte for byte, except that "Hello world" will
+`myprog1` should match those for `myprog`, _byte for byte_, except that "Hello
-be replaced with "Hello CS324" in the body.
+world" will be replaced with "Hello CS324" in the body.

+Try a few different values for the query string and the request body to see
+that it works properly in each case.
+Note that for different response body
+values, you will need to update the `CONTENT_LENGTH` environment variable to
+match.

 Note that using skills you learned in the
 [BYU bandit assignment](../02-hw-byu-bandit) you can also test your CGI program